 Garden sheds are an essential part of everyone’s garden.
 Especially for those who have garden tools and equipment to store.
-However, a shed can have many functions, depending on how the owner chooses to use it.
+However, wooden sheds can have many functions, depending on how the owner chooses to use it.
 Taking proper care of your garden shed is a must if you want them to last.
 Wood rot is one of the most common problems shed owners have to deal with, but there are ways you can prevent this happening in the first place.

 How to prevent your shed from rotting